martinschaible/guide-uptime-kuma-monitoring/README.md

 ## Disadvantages, minor problems
 :bomb: Uptime Kuma receives the SNMP data in **JSON format** and treats all values ​​as **strings**.
 This works fine until the values ​​are in decimal format.
 Then, comparisons become inaccurate.
 This affects, for example, the monitor for CPU load.
 The value might be **2.45**, which isn't suitable for string comparison.
 In that case, only the value **2** remains.<br>
 :bomb: SNMP monitoring with Uptime Kuma is more of a nice-to-have feature and can't compete with proper SNMP monitoring.
-But that's acceptable for free software.<br>
+There are simply some important things missing to make SNMP monitoring easier and more reliable.
+But that's okay.
+Uptime Kuma's core competency is website monitoring.<br>

 ## Links
 :link: [Available Memory - Description for OID 1.3.6.1.4.1.2021.4.6](https://oidref.com/1.3.6.1.4.1.2021.4.6)<br>